L-L-S-A/.github/PULL_REQUEST_TEMPLATE.md

 Release Notes:
 ---
-**Product point of contact**: <Name of product point of contact (Beth/Angela/Stephanie/Ray)>
+**Product point of contact:** <!--Name of product point of contact (Beth/Angela/Stephanie/Ray)-->

 **What is changing?**
-- <Business-level/description of what changes are being released.>
+- <!--Business-level/description of what changes are being released.-->

 **Why are these changes happening?**
-- <What value are these changes bringing to the business?
-Why are these changes important?>
+- <!--What value are these changes bringing to the business?
+Why are these changes important?-->

 **Where are these changes happening?**
-- <Technical overview of where / what changes were made to the system.>
+- <!--Technical overview of where / what changes were made to the system.-->

 **How will these changes impact other systems?**
-- <Any expected impacts to downstream/upstream systems?>
+- <!--Any expected impacts to downstream/upstream systems?-->

 **Risk & Mitigation**
-- **Impact Level**: <Minimal / Moderate / High>
+- **Impact Level**: <!--Minimal / Moderate / High-->
-- **Risks**: <Brief description of potential risks or concerns.>
+- **Risks**: <!--Brief description of potential risks or concerns.-->
-- **Mitigation Plan**: <Steps taken to reduce or eliminate risk.
-Include rollback steps in case of failure or unexpected issues.>
+- **Mitigation Plan**: <!--Steps taken to reduce or eliminate risk.
+Include rollback steps in case of failure or unexpected issues.-->

 **Who can address questions/concerns?**
-- <Engineering Point of contact name and email for this release>
+- <!--Engineering Point of contact name and email for this release-->
 ---